DevalPanchal/Assignment2/README.md

 Step 2:

-Open the project folder in Inteliji and add your own JavaFX library to the project modules under "Module Settings".
+Open the project folder in Intellij and add your own JavaFX library to the project modules under "Module Settings".

 Step 3: